Mixtera: A Data Plane for Foundation Model Training: Evaluation

+In order to use ADO, at the training nodes, the only change needed is the implementation of a per-domain loss.
+For this, the loss function (e.g., cross-entropy) needs to be called without reduction, which gives a loss \emph{per token}.
+As \mixtera{} provides which token belongs to which domain, we can aggregate the losses \emph{per domain}.
+We then perform an all-reduce operation across all training nodes to get the global per-domain losses and send this to the server.

+During development, we switched from nanotron~\cite{HFNanotron} to torchtitan~\cite{Liang2024Torchtitan}.
+Notably, as \mixtera{} is agnostic to the training framework, no changes in \mixtera{} were required.
+This showcases the benefit of having a system like \mixtera{} that decouples the mixing from the training framework.

-\textbf{Takeaways.} Dynamic mixture algorithms can improve model accuracy.
-ADO scales beyond the 1.6B model tested in the original paper, beating the default weights on the 3.6B model on all benchmarks.
+\textbf{Takeaways.} Dynamic mixtures can improve model accuracy.
+ADO scales beyond the 1.6B model tested in the original paper, and beats the default weights on all benchmarks.
 Our experiments also demonstrate that a synchronous algorithm, which uses a new mixture at each training step, adapts to \mixtera's chunking system.
-We observe some discrepancies on the 162M model, which highlights the importance of having a common, open-source data mixing platform like \mixtera{} that facilities debugging and reproducibility.